FredHasselot/harryTuttleKit/README.md

 Now the Harry Tuttle Kit use [Cypress](https://github.com/cypress-io/cypress) as tests runner.

-Type:
+To run default tests type:
 ```
 Meteor yarn test
 ```
-to run default tests.

 If you don't have yarn installed, type::
 ```